Ocean Victory current position

 The ship is equipped with the latest propulsion and return-to-port systems.
 It also has top-notch dynamic positioning technology - computer-controlled systems allowing automatic maintenance of the vessel's position through its own propulsion units (thrusters and propellers).
 This allows stable floating while maintaining the necessary stability for launching watercraft - and without using anchors.

-- Most staterooms (80% of all, excepting only Aurora cabins with portholes on Deck 3) are with a private, step-out balcony accessible from the living area via sliding, floor-ceiling glass door.
+Ocean Victory staterooms (93 total) allow max capacity 186 passengers.
+Cabins include 68x Balcony, 9x French Balcony and 16x with Porthole Windows.
+The vessel is served by 100 crew/staff accommodated in 57 crew cabins.
+Most cabins (80% of all, excepting only Deck 3's porthole cabins) are with a private, step-out balcony accessible from the living area via sliding, floor-ceiling glass door.
 Each balcony is furnished with a small table and two deck chairs.
-60% of all cabins can be booked with triple occupancy (accommodate a 3rd person on pull out sofabed).
+60% of all cabins can be booked with triple occupancy (accommodate a 3rd person on a pull-out couch/sofabed).